Tjosh007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task to Create a script that switches the current user to the user betty
+Task to Write a script that prints the effective username of the current user